Skip to content

-Turkmenistan is a country in Central Asia, bordered to the southeast by Afghanistan, the south and southwest by Iran, the east and northeast by Uzbekistan, and to the north and northwest by Kazakhstan, and its capital city is called Ashgabat City.
-Turkmenistan is one of the countries that belonged to the Soviet Union, and it was called, at that time, the Turkmen Soviet Socialist Republic.
+Turkmenistan is a country in Central Asia, bordered to the southeast by Afghanistan, the south and southwest by Iran, the east and northeast by Uzbekistan, and to the north and northwest by Kazakhstan.
+Its capital city is Ashgabat City.
+Turkmenistan belonged to the Soviet Union and was called the Turkmen Soviet Socialist Republic at that time.

 Turkmenistan